agravier/crdt-study/README.md

 This the case for `crdt.lww_graph`, `crdt.lww_set`, `crdt.distributed` and
 `crdt.clock`.

-Less central components may have both interface and implementation in a single Python file (e.g. `crdt.lww_graph.edge`, `crdt.distributed.operation`).
+Less central and smaller components may have both interface and implementation in a single Python file (e.g. `crdt.lww_graph.edge`, `crdt.distributed.operation`).

 #### Testing, packaging and dependencies

 This is a library.
-Although I created an application to test it, the tests are not packaged with the library, so all the application-specific libraries are marked as development-only.
+Although I intend to create an application to test it, the tests are not packaged with the library, so all the application-specific libraries are marked as development-only.
 Hence, the packaged library is rather lightweight in terms of dependencies.
 This is generally a pattern that I favor.

 Unit tests are run with _pytest_.
 Coverage is measured with _pytest-cov_.
 BDD test scenarios for sample apps are described in Gherkin and run with _behave_.
+(Note that I didn't have time to write end-to-end tests)

 ## Critical discussion